lcreid/docker/README.md

 * The database client code and application.
 * `nodejs` and `yarn`, unless you're building an API-only application, probably newer versions of those than you get with the Debian distro.
 * A persistent place to put history for the database console app.
 * git (TBC).
 IIRC, there is some part of the Rails create that uses git.
-The bullseye Ruby images (Debian) come with git.
+The `bookworm` Ruby images (Debian) come with git.
 * Expose at least port 3000 to the host.

 Rails brings with it potential requirements for many other things, most of which get into `docker compose` territory: